• Address:

 Visualization of the shrine transformation.

-For more information see the ARCH website.
+For more information see the ARCH website and audio-guide to the monument (in English, Arabic and Kurdish)

 The Czech financial donation project contributed to the restoration of a unique historical monument in the cradle of civilization: Czech Consulate General in Erbil